-The University Enrichment Committee is pleased to announce the Student Travel Awards for 2013-2014.
-Proposals are invited for travel by full-time students whose independent work has been accepted for presentation at regional or national conferences.
+Proposals are invited for travel funding for full-time students whose independent work has been accepted for presentation at regional or national conferences.
 Funding is for the student(s) who actually present(s) the paper or work.
 The maximum limit on each award is $500.
 Student co-presenters will share a single grant.

-Decisions will be based on the clarity, strength and completeness of the written proposal, appropriateness of the proposed budget, and strength of a supporting letter from the faculty advisor.
+Decisions will be based on the clarity, strength and completeness of the written proposal, appropriateness of the proposed budget, and strength of a supporting letter from the faculty adviser.

 Once the award is made, any deviation in expenditures from the approved budget must receive the approval of the University Enrichment Committee.
-Please send such requests to Associate Dean Sunil Kukreja, email@example.com, Jones 212.
-In order to obtain reimbursement for travel costs, students must submit the following materials to the University Enrichment Committee, c/o Sunil Kurkreja, within ten days of their return from the conference:
+Please send such requests to Iana Abinales at email@example.com.

-Because of the increasing demand for student research and travel funds, the University Enrichment Committee may be unable to award more than one research or travel grant to a single student during the 2013-2014 academic year.
+Because of the increasing demand for student research and travel funds, the University Enrichment Committee is unable to award more than one research or travel grant to a single student during the academic year.